kstar/adventures.github.io/docs/OR__20260323_Coorg_Star_Parties.md

 ![Portability is key: Akarsh carrying all of his stuff for the star party at once](assets/Akarsh_carrying_12inch.jpg)

-*Carrying all my goods for the star party at once: The 12-inch telescope, my sky atlas and a few odds and ends lie within the carrying case except for the secondary mirror; that along with the eyepieces are in my backpack, along with my laptop, logbook and red filter.
-Hanging on my shoulders are my clothes and a roll-up camping table*
+<center><i>Carrying all my goods for the star party at once: The 12-inch telescope, my sky atlas and a few odds and ends lie within the carrying case except for the secondary mirror; that along with the eyepieces are in my backpack, along with my laptop, logbook and red filter.
+Hanging on my shoulders are my clothes and a roll-up camping table</i></center>

 My trip to India started with a terrifying situation where the checked baggage that had the telescope did not make my flight connection!
 The airline delivered it home a couple days later and I was relieved to luckily find everything intact inside.
 I was more concerned about airline security officials messing up the telescope because of its curious appearance than the rough handling that the baggage goes through, since the construction of the telescope has proven to be very good at resisting shock in our experiments.